 Developers donโ€™t start with a blank sheet of paper

 Something is needed, and that gets communicated to the development team somehow.
-Jira, email, service desk ticket, Excel, Word document, UML diagram, back of a napkin, smoke signals, carrier pigeon.
+Jira, email, service desk ticket, Excel, Word document, UML diagram, napkin, carrier pigeon.

-Iโ€™m yet to come across a development team who chose to work 100% verbally.
+Iโ€™m yet to come across a development team who worked 100% verbally.
 There is nothing waterfall about taking the time to write down the ask.

-Clearly documenting what needs to be done, how it should be done, and how to test it is just common sense.
-Itโ€™s also particularly important with the increasing move toward remote, asynchronous working.
+Clearly documenting what needs to be done, how it should be done, and how to test it is common sense.
+Itโ€™s also particularly important with remote teams and asynchronous working.

 The best requirement processes are tailored to the situation.
-Developing life-critical medical devices and nuclear control software is very different to ordering fast food on JustEat.
+Developing medical devices and nuclear control software is very different to ordering fast food on a mobile app.

 The extent to which requirements are documented, when in the lifecycle this is done, and by whom, is entirely up to you.
 Be as traditional or agile as you like.